python/typeshed/CONTRIBUTING.md

 ## Maintainer guidelines

+The process for preparing and submitting changes also applies to maintainers.
+This ensures high quality contributions and keeps everybody on the same page.
+Avoid direct pushes to the repository.

 Maintainers should follow these rules when processing pull requests:

 * Always wait for tests to pass before merging PRs.